litstack/docs/crud/table.md

 ## Blade View

-With the `view` method you can easily add Blad Views to your table column:
+With the `view` method you can easily add Blade Views to your table column:

 ```php
 $table->view('lit::columns.hello')->label('Hello');